codio/site/source/docs/cp-fiddle.html.markdown

 1. From the menu, go to View->Layout->Showcase
 1. Configure your panels
 1. Open up your files in the panels (click on the panel first before selecting a file)
+1. Select the bottom panel that crosses the entire width and then select Tools->Preview to open up an inline preview in the panel.
 1. Close down the file tree if you don't need to let the user navigate files
 1. From the menu, go to Project->Share (read about Sharing [here](/docs/sharing))

+##Scenario 2 : IDE Tutorial / Project
+This scenario is set up in the same way as the above scenario.
+However, rather than selecting View->Layout->Showcase, you set up the panels in any way you want them as described in the [Panels]() section.

+The file tree lets the user navigate around the code and you can have a preview running in any panel you choose.